microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 10
 ```

-Many JavaScript developers are intimately familiar with this behavior, but if you're surprised, you're certainly not alone.
+Many JavaScript developers know about this, but if you're surprised, you're certainly not alone.
-Most people expect the output to be
+Most people expect the output to be:

 ```text
 0